-Since 1999, lending institutions have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his mortgage balance (for a loan closed past July of '99) goes down below seventy-eight percent of the purchase price, but not at the time the loan's equity reaches twenty-two percent or more.
-(There are exceptions -like some loans considered 'high risk'.)
-However, you have the right to cancel PMI yourself (for mortgage loans made after July 1999) once your equity reaches 20 percent, without consideration of the original purchase price.
+Beginning in 1999, lending institutions have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for loans made after July of that year) reaches less than seventy-eight percent of the purchase price, but not at the time the loan's equity reaches twenty-two percent or more.
+(This legal obligation does not apply to certain higher risk mortgages.)
+The good news is that you can request cancelation of your PMI yourself (for a mortgage that closed after July '99), no matter the original purchase price, once the equity rises to twenty percent.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.